Robert Hollingworth: Writing

 This was followed by They called me The Wildman 2008, which was shortlisted to five for the South Australian Premier's Literary Awards in 2010, won by David Malouf.
 This work is an account of Henricke Nelsen's life, a 19th-century recluse in Australia and a contemporary of the bushranger, Ned Kelly.

 "Nelsen has a great fondness for the bush, tempered by an ambivalence regarding his place in it as an interloper.
 In the process of exploring this question, Hollingworth conducts an internal debate relevant not only to the 19th century but also to the 21st."

-"Hollingworth's sympathetic and vivid appropriation of the story, his gift for making it seem both the tale of an emigrant, an outsider, and one who immersed himself ... in the natural world of Australia, is an engaging and persuasive exercise in fact cum fiction."

 More recent novels include Smythe's Theory of Everything, 2011, reviewed on Radio National, Australia. and And So It Was, 2013; The Colour of the Night 2014.

 Hollingworth is also known for his short fiction for which he has received many commendations and had published in various literary journals such as Overland and Going Down Swinging, and for his non-fiction works which include essays on contemporary art, online and in journals including Tension, Dialogue, Art Monthly Australia and Asian Art News.

 In 2014, Hollingworth was awarded the London Magazine international short story award with 'The Abstractionist', which became the first chapter for a new novel, A Blank Canvas 2018.